-Today, the number of text messages sent and receive everyday exceeds the population of the entire planet–
+Today, the number of text messages sent and received everyday exceeds the population of the entire planet!

-In a world where we measure time in nanoseconds, speak about terabytes of memory, toss out three year “old” computers for faster processing speeds, where we text, twitter and facebook our “friends,” do we really listen and connect more deeply?
+In a world where we measure time in nanoseconds, speak about terabytes of memory, toss out three year “old” computers for faster processing speeds, where we text, Instagram, and Facebook our “friends,” do we really listen and connect more deeply?
 Will the songs of our life ever matter over the din of a trillion tweets?

 Yes, but only if we give a hoot.

-I’ve been working in the field of personal history and life story preservation for fifteen years now, and I can’t tell you how many times I’ve heard the lament, “How I wish I taken the time to record my grandmother’s [insert your loved one’s] story.
+I’ve been working in the field of personal history and life story preservation for over twenty years now, and I can’t tell you how many times I’ve heard the lament, “How I wish I taken the time to record my grandmother’s [insert your loved one’s] story.

 Perhaps my grandmother’s lost story lies beneath the surface of my own ambitions to preserve life stories.
 But there is more evidence than just my personal tale.
 In recent decades, the field of life story preservation has blossomed.
 Research shows that storytelling is healthy for both the teller and the receiver, that children learn most deeply through stories, and that elders benefit cognitively, emotionally and spiritually by reviewing their lives.